Aswinsaipalakonda/Portfolio/README.md

 This is my Portfolio Website

-I had build this with React Js and Tailwind C
+I had build this with React Js and Tailwind CS